gabriel-sztejnworcel/ipc-challenge-2/README.md

 # PSM Securithon 2021
-## Windows Interprocess Commnunication Security - Challenge #2
+## Windows Interprocess Commnunication - Challenge #2

 This application simulates a file server serving file contents from a predefined folder, with a basic access control mechanism.
 The application has a vulnerability and your goal is to find and exploit the vulnerability.